 Online learning may be continue to be incorporated through a blended mode which will enable better preparedness for the adoption of online learning in future crisis situations.

-CONCLUSION:
+5. CONCLUSION

 To make teaching and learning effective in online education the content of the course should be well structured, concise, interactive and relevant.
 Various features can be used in synchronous sessions to interact with students such as polls, whiteboard, text, or audio and video chat.
 To ensure attentiveness of the students, a large lecture can be broken up into smaller lectures or discussions.
 Less than 30-minute materials should be prepared by the teaching staff for online classes.